 "Come on, you owe me."

-"For the record, you owe me," he quickly corrected her and I reached my arm out of the shower to take the phone from him.
+"Hah, no. You owe me," he quickly corrected her and I reached my arm out of the shower to take the phone from him.

 "Nadlyan, what kind of trouble are you in and how can we help?"